An Excerpt from - TANZEEM (2011) - by

 The contents of this

 book are protected under copyright laws.
-Copying or re-production of the
+Copying or

-permission of the author is strictly
+without express written permission of the author is strictly

 prohibited & liable for appropriate legal action.